Byron/gitoxide/README.md

 ### git-features

-A crate to help controlling which capabilities are available from the top-level crate that uses `gitoxide`.
+A crate to help controlling which capabilities are available from the top-level crate that uses `gitoxide-core` or any other `gitoxide` crate that uses `git-features`.
 All feature toggles are additive.

 * **parallel** _(optional)_